nickoala/pnpi/README.md

 **In short, there are ways to deal with the problems.
 None is satisfactory.
 I want a better solution.**

-What can be better than using a phone, connected via USB, to control a Raspberry Pi and to act as an information display?
+What can be better than using a phone, connected via USB, as a UI to Raspberry Pi?
+Being 1-to-1 erases all confusions.

 ## How does it work?